FelixOnline/v2/content/articles/2012-6-1-social-media-never-achieves-anything.md

  - /comment/2514/social-media-never-achieves-anything
 imported: true
 comments:
+ - value: >
- - LikeWaitWriting to your MP is even lower impact than social media MPs will only listen to you if they know you have a sizable base of people who agree with youAs much as I hate social media myself you fail to understand its power It played a significant role in mobilising Egypts Revolution recently and this is only one example of many The Arab Spring has a lot to owe to this form of communication I dunno that ICToilets appears to have built up a lot of momentum
+     +Like. <br> <br>Wait...,Writing to your MP is even lower impact than social media.
+MPs will only listen to you if they know you have a sizable base of people who agree with you.,As much as I hate social media myself, you fail to understand its power.
+It played a significant role in mobilising Egypt's Revolution recently, and this is only one example of many.
+The Arab Spring has a lot to owe to this form of communication. ,I dunno, that @ICToilets appears to have built up a lot of momentum.

 # Article Taxonomies
 categories: